Giants rally from 10 down, top Ravens 24-20 on Barkley's run - WHIZ News

+There is still a lot to work on.
+Baltimore outgained New York 406 yards to 238.
+The difference was the Giants got contributions from all three phases.
+New York’s only turnover was a meaningless lost fumble on the final play of the first half.

+“That’s the biggest story for us, is winning the game at the end of the game,” Ravens coach John Harbaugh said.
+“Making the plays that need to be made, and not making the errors that cost you an opportunity to win the game.”

 New York’s defense, led by Baltimore’s former coordinator Wink Martindale, forced two turnovers by Lamar Jackson late in the fourth quarter.
-After Barkley’s go-ahead score, rookie Keyvon Thibodeaux sacked Jackson and forced a fumble as the Ravens (3-3) had their third late meltdown this season and handed the Giants (5-1) another surprising victory.
+After Barkley’s go-ahead score, rookie K eyvon Thibodeaux sacked Jackson and forced a fumble that Leonard Williams recovered.

-Led by new coach Brian Daboll, the Giants have already exceeded their 2021 win total.
+Barkley prevented the Ravens from getting the ball back when he went down after getting a first down instead of walking into the end zone.

 Kenyan Drake ran for 119 yards, including a 30-yard TD, and Jackson hit Mark Andrews on a 12-yard TD pass early in the fourth quarter for a 20-10 lead.